 Take An Epic Ride At The Chalet In Ohio This Winter

 Winter can be daunting…but it can also be downright fun.
 Cleveland Metroparks features a truly spectacular toboggan chute you need to experience this winter.
 The Chalet in Strongsville’s Mill Stream Run Reservation is home to the tallest and fastest ice chutes in Ohio.
 Locals also assert that it is the best toboggan ride in Ohio.
+In fact, toboggan or not, it’s easily one of the best winter slides in Ohio.
 It’s tons of fun that you just don’t want to miss out on.

 Check out this epic winter slide in Ohio: